-Family therapy: At Valley Behavioral, we recognize how crucial the role of family involvement is in order for any treatment to be successful.
-During inpatient treatment, family therapy sessions will occur at least once per week.
+Family therapy: At our mental health rehab center, we recognize how crucial the role of family involvement is in order for any rehab to be successful.
+During inpatient rehab, family therapy sessions will occur at least once per week.
 If the patient or family members request additional sessions, they will be held at the discretion of the therapist, based on whether or not they will be beneficial to the patient’s mental state at that point in the treatment process.
 Family visitation time is made available twice per week during a patient’s stay, but family members are able to call their loved ones at any time.

 Experiential therapy: In an attempt to incorporate all aspects of our patients’ well-being into their treatment process, we provide a therapeutic recreation program that assesses, educates, and assists patients in striving to improve their physical lifestyle.
 Some of the individual activities involved in this program include games, sports, arts and crafts, and various relaxation activities.

 We don’t want you or your loved one to have to a life tainted by the suffering that BPD can cause and you don’t have to.
-At Valley Behavioral Health System, we will do everything in our power to make sure that you reach your utmost potential at wellness.
+At Valley Behavioral Health System in Fort Smith, Arkansas, we will do everything in our power to make sure that you reach your utmost potential at wellness.